 Voluntary Home Buyout Program

-The deadline for application for Monroe County’s Voluntary Home Buyout Program closed in September 2019.
-If the program reopens, those who filled out an application after the closing date will be notified of future programs are made available.
+The original deadline for registration for Monroe County’s Voluntary Home Buyout Program closed in September 2019.
+Anyone that applied after the deadline will be contacted by the Case Manager to be notified of new registration period.

 Properties will be prioritized by the most vulnerable populations located in low- and moderate-income areas, and those at the highest risk for future flooding.
 In addition to the State required criteria that prioritized vulnerable populations, Monroe County submitted a proposed risk-based local point prioritization system which was approved by the Board of County Commissioners.

 This program, if used in conjunction with the County’s sustainability infrastructure rebuilding program, will allow the County to approach a “managed retreat” to build a stronger community.

 In order to implement the VHBP, Monroe County will seek the technical expertise and staff augmentation of experienced vendor services in the areas of administrative support, survey, appraisals, legal and closings, environmental assessments, historical assessments, and demolition services.

 The Community Development Block Grant-Disaster Recovery Voluntary Home Buyout Program sub-recipient agreement between the Florida Department of Economic Opportunity and the Monroe County Board of County Commissioners was fully executed on June 4, 2020.

 - Voluntary Home Buyout Program Agreement Amendment One

 - Voluntary Home Buyout Program Agreement Amendment Two